inbo/tutorials/content/tutorials/r_keyring/index.md

 -   Always create a custom keyring.
 -   Lock your keyring from within each process which uses it.
 -   Inspect and clean up you keyrings regularly.
+-   R I/O-functions can behave differently in `interactive()` mode.

 *Stay safe, everyone!*

 [^1]: This `username` itself is subject to secrecy, in a sense that you might increase security in certain situations by not hardcoding it (you could ask the user "which secret would you like to retrieve", with another `getPass`, stay tuned to see how that works).

-[^2]: Note that scripted `key_set` is probably not in the intention of the creators of `keyring`, relying on system keyring persistence across sessions; yet I for my part like to delete all secrets from memory after a process has finished.
+[^2]: Note that scripted `key_set` is probably not in the intention of the creators of `keyring`, relying on system keyring persistence across sessions; yet I for my part prefer to delete all secrets from memory and clean up each time a process has finished.